2026 Atlanta Film Festival Screenplay Competition

 Jesus Hernandez Bach

-Jesus is a Cuban-American agent of change, programmer, and curator based in NYC.
+Jesus Hernandez Bach is a Cuban-American agent of change, programmer, and curator based in NYC.
 He is the founder of Latin Reel, a year-round initiative at the intersection of film and social justice that fosters cross-cultural dialogue and community engagement.
 From producing and collaborating with acclaimed filmmakers to contributing to MoMA’s Documentary Fortnight, Tribeca, DOC NYC, NewFest, and POV on PBS, Jesus has built a career amplifying underrepresented voices and socially driven narratives.

 Joey Rayburn

 Joey Rayburn is a Cherokee screenwriter from Tulsa, Oklahoma.
 Since moving out west, he has written heartfelt comedies about people who struggle with expectations.
 After graduating from USC’s School of Cinematic Arts in 2019, Joey’s scripts have received several honors.
-From 2022 to 2023, Joey participated in the Universal Writers Lab, a fellowship for emerging screenwriters at Universal Pictures.
+From 2022 to 2023, he participated in the Universal Writers Lab, a fellowship for emerging screenwriters at Universal Pictures.

 Judd Taylor